entropic-dev/entropic/PROBLEM.md

 >
 > With regards to the larger bit of the question -- the N requests: that's a
 > tough one.
 What I've described looks a lot like Git's original HTTP
 > transport.
-You will be unsurprised to hear that [it was eventually superceded][git-smart].
+You will be unsurprised to hear that [it was eventually superseded][git-smart].
 > Git eventually got around the speed constraints of HTTP by saying
 > "let's implement packfile negotiation over HTTP."
 You could do something
 > similar here.